Yu-Gi-Oh! Arc-V: Trading Card Game

 Yu-Gi-Oh!
 Arc-V added new game elements to the Yu-Gi-Oh!
 Trading Card Game.
 Following the release of Starter Deck 2014, Master Rule 3 came into effect, and introduced Pendulum Monsters to the trading card game.
 A hybrid of Monster and Spell, they can either be summoned conventionally, or "activated" in the newly added Pendulum Zones as Spell Cards, with their own separate effect.
 On the Pendulum Scale, the cards have a "Scale" a number that if there are two Pendulum Cards on both zones, the player can perform a new type of summon.
 Known as Pendulum Summoning, one per turn, the player is allowed to simultaneously Special Summon an unlimited amount of monsters from their hand (or face-up from their Extra Deck) to the field provided their Levels are in between (and not equal to) the Scales of the cards on the Pendulum Zone.
 With the release of the New Master Rules that were rolled out with the premiere of Yu-Gi-Oh!
 VRAINS, Pendulum Monsters from the Extra Deck can now only be summoned into either the Extra Monster Zone or under a Link Arrow.
 If a Pendulum Monster is destroyed or tributed while on the field, they do not go to the graveyard and instead go face-up into the Extra Deck, where the player can re-Pendulum Summon them at their next opportunity.
-If Pendulum Monsters are used as XYZ Material for an XYZ monster and they are removed via an XYZ Monster's effect, they go into the graveyard.
+If Pendulum Monsters are used as Xyz Material for an Xyz monster and they are removed via an Xyz Monster's effect, they go into the graveyard.

 As for competitive rules, the player that goes first can no longer draw on their first Draw Phase.
-Both player can now control a Field Spell simultaneously and apply both Field Spell rules to the game.
+Both players can now control a Field Spell simultaneously and apply both Field Spell rules to the game.

 Video game

 A video game based on the series, Yu-Gi-Oh!
 Arc-V Tag Force Special was released in Japan on January 22, 2015.
-The game was released for the PSP.
+The game was released for the PSP as a downloadable title only.